 “Ultimately the only wealth that can sustain any community, economy or nation is derived from the photosynthetic process - green plants growing on regenerating soil.”

 In 2020 we started our regenerative demonstration farm Bodemzicht ('Soil perspective') at landgoed Grootstal, right next to Nijmegen.
 Our mission at Bodemzicht farm is to facilitate life in such a way that it results in an abundance of high quality and tasty food.
 Regenerative agriculture grows top soil, sequesters CO2, build communities, increases biodiversity and ensures an honest salary for the farmers.
+This form of agriculture stems from centuries-old insights practised by indigenous communities, often labelled in the west as permaculture, and by black pioneers, such as George Washington Carver.
 Together with Bodemzicht foundation we work on changing the perspective in Dutch agriculture: from boundless, degrading monocultures to grounded, resilient farm enterprises.
-We think this involves no less than a culture shift, in which we can learn a lot form indigenous cultures and from plants, animals and microbes.
+We think this involves no less than a culture shift, in which we can learn a lot from listening carefully to other world views and to plants, animals and microbes.
 Bodemzicht farm starts from 21st century challenges as climate change, biodiversity loss and the farmers' crisis and translates these into carbon positive, biodiverse and profitable agriculture that revolves around communities.

 Where sustainability often concerns reducing a negative impact, regeneration is about making a positive impact.
 We farm for ecological and social and economic profit.
 For example, we do not hoe in the vegetable garden and we do not use pesticides, which leads to more soil life, more pleasant work in the garden, tasty vegetables and higher production per m2.
 We market our products directly and collaborate with lots of other regenerative initiatives to build a close-knit community around the farm.
 The chickens mobiles are constantly moved and do not "get back to start" until the vegetation looks better than it looked before.
 In this way we can build top soil, capture CO2, increase water retention and fruit production and the chickens can eat fresh grass and insects every day.
 Where it minimises waste, increases value and strengthens our understanding and collaboration with other life farms, we use both low and high tech.

-Bodemzichi farm wants to provide a realistic regenerative alternative to current agriculture ánd create a long term future for farmers in the Netherlands and Europe.
+Bodemzichi farm wants to provide a realistic regenerative alternative to current agriculture ánd create a long term perspective for farmers in the Netherlands and Europe.

 Towards a truly sustainable agriculture!